Skip to main content

 Uttar Pradesh — Highest Volume, Lowest Fees

-UP has 15+ private medical colleges with some of India's lowest management quota fees at ₹11–16L per year.
-UP is comparatively open to out-of-state students for private-college seats — verify the current UP counselling brochure before choice filling; that openness makes it an accessible state for out-of-state students.
+UP has 15+ private medical colleges with some of India's lowest management quota fees at ₹11–15L per year.
+UP is comparatively open to out-of-state students for private-college seats — verify the current UP counselling brochure before choice filling.
 Cities like Kanpur, Lucknow, Agra, Hapur, and Unnao all have private medical colleges with management quota seats available for NEET 200–400 scorers.

 Maharashtra — Strong Infrastructure, Higher Fees